Electric charging powered by microservices in the cloud

 We are interested in your domain driven design challenges and eureka moments.
 Please share them with us in the comments below.

-This blog post is part of the collaboration of Netlight Munich and eeMobility in the emerging field of electric charging.
+This blog post is written by Steve Behrendt and part of the collaboration of Netlight Munich and eeMobility in the emerging field of electric charging.
 Together, we build a system to enable corporate fleets to use renewable energy and pioneer in the field of smart charging.